andrijast/liars-dice/API.md

-Communication between server and an AI bot is done via **TCP/IP sockets** with messages in **JSON** format.
-Therefore, write your bot in any language where you feel the most comfortable with these two.

-Message passing is done in a request-response manner, meaning, after server sends a message, bot should reply *synchronously* with the same `message_id` field.
-This is the *only* means of communication.
+Communication between the simulator (server) and a bot (client) is done via **TCP/IP sockets** with messages in **JSON** format.
+Message passing is conducted in a *request-response* manner, meaning, after server sends a message, bot should reply *synchronously* with the identical `message_id` field.
+Every message sent through TCP socket should be a *stringified* JSON with a **trailing newline** character (`'\n'`) at the end (serving as a delimiter of some sorts).
+That's true for both client and server.

 ## Message formats

-Following are JSON message formats given in TypeScript notation.
+Following specification is given in TypeScript notation.

 First of all, let's define some ancillary types to make the API more readable: